jimratliff/GenoMac-user/docs/Assumed_structure_of_Dropbox_directory.md

             - some_other_wallpaper_image_file.webp
       - Screenshots[^SCREENSHOT_DESTINATION_FOR_DROPBOX_USERS]

+[^SCANSNAP]: This directory receives OCR-ed scans from a ScanSnap scanner.
+Its existence is assumed by GenoMac-user only in the sense that GenoMac-user creates a Finder sidebar Favorite for this directory and that process requires that the directory exists (because a Finder alias file is made that points at the directory).

 [^ALFRED_PREFS]: During the interactive configuration of Alfred, in the later portion devoted to configuring syncing of preferences, the Hypervisor reveals the `…Dropbox/Preferences_common/Alfred_preferences` directory.
 You will then drag the `Alfred_5_preferences` folder icon into the Open File dialog box in the Alfred preferences window.